Why Is Earning a High School Diploma (or Equivalent) So Important?

 - Social studies—Tests your knowledge of topics like U.S. history, government, economics, and world geography

 - Science—Assesses your understanding of concepts related to the physical, life, earth, and space sciences

 Can You Go to College With a GED?

 Yes, absolutely.
-In fact, almost half of all GED holders go on to attend college.5 That's because GED tests are intended to measure the kinds of knowledge and critical-thinking skills that are often necessary for succeeding at the post-secondary level.
+In fact, the GED Testing Service says that over 40 percent of all GED holders go on to attend college.
+That's because the tests are intended to measure the kinds of knowledge and critical-thinking skills that are often necessary for succeeding at the post-secondary level.
 Once you're in college, it's useful to learn a variety of life hacks for school.

 Of course, each college, university, and trade school has its own admissions policies.
 Some schools are simply more selective than others.
 So a lot can depend on your GED scores.
 At some schools, you might be asked to take a few remedial courses or take a placement test if your scores fall below a certain threshold.
 And a lot of traditional four-year colleges and universities may want to see scores from other college-readiness tests such as the ACT or SAT.

 Fortunately, the GED scoring system now helps students see how ready they are for college.
-You need at least a score of 145 on each of the tests in order to pass.
+According to the GED Testing Service, you need at least a score of 145 on each of the tests in order to pass.
 But scoring above 165 can indicate that you have realistic college potential.
 As a matter of fact, a score between 165 and 174 on a test means that you probably have the ability to begin a college-level education.
-And with a score above 175, you might even qualify for some college credit.5
+And with a score above 175, you might even qualify for some college credit.

 Can You Tell Me How to Get a GED?